-30.1 Subjective conditions
+30.1 Conditions to an offer

-An offer must not normally be made subject to conditions which depend on judgements by the offeror or the fulfilment of which is in its hands.
+An offer must not normally be made subject to conditions which depend on judgements by the offeror or the offeree company or the fulfilment of which is in their respective hands.

 1. An element of subjectivity